Skip to content

 • Grade: Pass/not passed

-• Type of assessment: oral presentation + project report
+• Type of assessment: project report

 • Recommended prerequisites: DTU course 02456 (Deep Learning) or experience with the following topics: